 The Spartan tends to be the narrower growing of these two.
 If you want the classic Blue Juniper tree foliage color in your landscape, check out the Blue Point Juniper.
 This beauty brings that bright blue color all year long.

-Juniper Trees grow well in Full Sun exposure.
+Juniper Trees grow well in full sun exposure.
 This is the best way to ensure that they have healthy and uniformly dense foliage.
 They tend to struggle with less than 6 hours of direct sun exposure.

 They are generally tolerant of most soil types, so that isn’t usually a major concern when choosing a planting location.
 However, good drainage is important to ensure that they don’t experience root rot.
 If they’re planted in poor quality soil, consider applying a nitrogen-rich fertilizer a couple of times during the growing season to help provide your plant with the nutrients it needs to grow.
 This becomes generally unnecessary once the plant has reached its full growth potential.